manassaloi/manassaloi.github.io/_posts/2024-05-18-learning-design.markdown

 It is funny that I learned Sketch not through the design of features, but through creation of memes.

-By the end of my 2 years, I had probably read most of the posts on Nielsen Norman's blog.
+By the end of my 2 years, I had probably read most of the posts on Nielsen Norman Group's blog.
 (It's great, by the way).

 My advice is to have a period of time where you are obsessed with one aspect of product management: be it design, engineering, data or strategy.
 You will come out of it a much better product manager than if you try to learn it all at once.